 Another, Jairo Hoyos, sent a prophetic plea to the president: "Mister President.
 Those who are about to die salute you."

-Four hostages -- three police officers and a soldier -- were released over the weekend.
+Four other hostages -- three police officers and a soldier -- were released over the weekend.

-Security analysts said FARC, established in the early 1960s, has about 9,000 to 12,000 armed guerillas and several thousand supporters, mostly in rural areas.
+Security analysts said FARC has about 9,000 to 12,000 armed guerillas and several thousand supporters, mostly in rural areas.

-The guerrilla group operates mostly in Colombia but has carried out extortion, kidnappings and other activities in Venezuela, Panama and Ecuador, analysts say.
+The guerrilla group operates mostly in Colombia but has carried out extortion, kidnappings and other activities in Venezuela, Panama and Ecuador, analysts said.